Experion-Corp/.github/README.md

 # We run <a href="https://experion-corp.github.io/locations/gas-stations">gas stations</a>, <a href="https://experion-corp.github.io/locations/gun-shops">gun shops</a> and <a href="https://experion-corp.github.io/locations/car-dealers">car dealers</a>.

 ## Experion Reward members get 2% back on purchases when purchasing from our gas station!
 Just be sure to approach the front desk and give your ID provided by our website.

+# Interested on joining us?
+## Please contact @LittlewolfYTplays on Roblox when they're playing Atomic or fill out the form at https://experion-corp.github.io/join-gang